-01.01 This UPPS contains Texas State’s policies and procedures to comply with federal, state, and regental requirements regarding the use of alcohol, drugs, controlled substances, and other performance altering substances in and out of the workplace.
-The procedures provide for drug testing and are intended to meet the compliance requirements of the Drug Free Workplace Act of 1988, 41 U.S.C. §701; the Drug Free Schools and Communities Act of 1989, 20 U.S.C. §1011i; Chapter V of the Rules and Regulations of the Board of Regents, Texas State University System (TSUS); and the Rules of the Texas Workers’ Compensation Commission, 28 T.A.C. §169.1, 169.2.
+01.01 This UPPS establishes policies and procedures for drug, alcohol, and performance altering substance testing of non-faculty employees in order to: (1) help ensure a safe and productive work environment; and (2) comply with federal, state, and Texas State University System requirements regarding the use of alcohol, drugs, controlled substances, and any other performance-altering substances, in and out of the workplace, including the Drug Free Workplace Act of 1988; Drug Free Schools and Communities Act of 1989; Chapter V of the Rules and Regulations of The Texas State University System (TSUS) Board of Regents; and the Rules of the Texas Workers’ Compensation Commission.

-03.02 The term “drug” includes alcohol, controlled substances, and any other drug, narcotic, or performance altering substance.
+02.03 Drug – alcohol, controlled substance, and any other drug, narcotic, or performance-altering substance.

-03.04 The term “performance altering substance” includes any substance outside those identified in Section 03.03, which produces behavior that is not acceptable to the supervisor of the employee’s workplace.
+02.05 Performance-Altering Substance – any substance outside those identified in Section 02.04 which produces behavior that is unsafe, disruptive to the workplace, or prevents the effective performance of the employee’s job duties and responsibilities.

-03.05 The term “conviction” means a finding of guilt, an admission of guilt, a no contest plea, or an imposition of sentence by any judicial body for violation of a criminal statute involving the unlawful manufacture, distribution, dispensation, possession, or use of alcohol and drugs.
+02.06 Conviction – a finding of guilt, an admission of guilt, a no contest plea, or an imposition of sentence by any judicial body for violation of a criminal statute involving the unlawful manufacture, distribution, dispensation, possession, or use of alcohol or drugs.